Blayung/liberated-chat/README.md

 # Liberated chat plugin
+## What is this?
-A minecraft plugin that disables chat reporting.
+It is a minecraft plugin that disables chat reporting.

+**The plugin was compiled and tested on 1.19.3, but 1.19, 1.19.1, and 1.19.2 should work fine.**

 ## How to compile?
 1. Clone the repo: `git clone https://github.com/Blayung/liberated-chat.git; cd liberated-chat`